 A teenager has been rescued from a quarry in Derbyshire after becoming stuck in "quicksand-like" mud.

 The 16-year-old boy, who has not been identified, was trapped to his waist at the quarry near Aston on Trent on Friday evening.

 Crews from Derbyshire Fire and Rescue, East Midlands Ambulance Service and a volunteer emergency doctor took about three hours to free the boy.

-The teenager was treated at the scene and taken to Derby Royal Hospital.'Like quicksand'
+The teenager was treated at the scene and taken to Derby Royal Hospital.

 The rescue team spent several hours digging away the mud around the youth to set him free.